apache/fury/docs/benchmarks/README.md

 <img width="22%" alt="" src="serialization/bench_serialize_SAMPLE_to_array_time.png">

 #### Java schema compatible serialization
-The deserialization peer can have different class definition as the serialization peer.
+The deserialization peer can have different class definition with the serialization peer.
 Class forward/backward compatibility are supported in this mode.

 <img width="22%" alt="" src="serialization/bench_serialize_compatible_STRUCT_to_array_time.png">